jatinchowdhury18/NonIntegerSRC/doc/writeup.md

 results are not even close!
 On my Linux system running an Intel i7 CPU, the Holters-Parker resampler measures 10-40x faster than `libsamplerate` depending on the sample rate conversion factor!
+On a Mac machine, I found comparable results, while on my Windows machine, the improvements were even more significant, nearing 40x in almost every test case.
 Further, I don't think my implementation of the Holters-Parker resampler is fully optimal just yet.
 With a couple more rounds of optimisations, I bet
 I could have it running even faster!